We’re open today from 11 AM—7 PM

 collection artists.
 I’m particularly excited to see the return of Smith’s iconic wall-based collage, Men

-Seldom Make Passes at Girls Who Wear Glasses
+Seldom Make Passes at Girls Who Wear Glasses (1985), which formerly welcomed visitors in the

 Museum’s entryway, because it emblematizes just how large of an impact she has had in the San Diego